Technigo/project-redux-quiz-old/README.md

 # Redux quiz group project
+### Week 10 Technigo Bootcamp

 Leo Thunell, Eva Sjöholm, and Jennifer Feenstra-Arengård worked as a group to create this quiz using React and Redux.
+The goal of this week was to practice using redux, specifically how to use selectors to access redux state and how to use dispatch to trigger redux actions.
+We also learned how to interact with the redux store using selectors and/or by dispatching actions.

 ## The problem